Duration: End of 2023

-We are in the process of creating an online network of ‘friends of’ groups, community hubs and residents on Facebook, all of which share a passionate for the River Irk.
+We have created an online network of ‘friends of’ groups, community hubs and residents on Facebook, all of which share a passionate for the River Irk.

-The Connecting the River Irk Facebook group is designed to bring together a river based community who can share their activities, concerns and opportunities with other likeminded people.
+The Love Your River Irk Facebook group brings together a river based community who can share their activities, concerns and opportunities with other like minded people.

-Made possible thanks to funding from United Utilities CaST fund and The Greggs Foundation:
+This project was made possible thanks to funding from The Greggs Foundation.